 Q&A will be encouraged throughout.

 Severn (16) leads the powerhouse jazz fusion trio Teen Town along with Logan Bedard (19) on drums and Connor Rohrer (21) on keyboards.
 The three met at the Central PA Friends of Jazz Camp and formed Teen Town in late 2016.

 Teen Town hit the ground running since its debut in May 2017 at the State College High School Jazz Festival.
 The teen sensations are taking audiences by storm with their energy, their undeniable chemistry and their exceptional talent.
 Named after one of the great jazz fusion tunes of the 1970s, their sets span several genres and decades, and include originals and covers by luminaries such as the Average White Band, Weather Report and Chick Corea.

-Teen Town is making its third straight Berks Jazz Fest appearance on Friday, April 16, at 7 p.m. at the DoubleTree by Hilton Reading Club ECP along with the Pat Bianchi Quartet featuring Joe Locke, Paul Bollenback and Byron Landham.
+Teen Town is making its third straight Berks Jazz Fest appearance on Friday, August 20, at 7 p.m. at the DoubleTree by Hilton Reading Club ECP.
+The trio will open for the Pat Bianchi Quartet featuring Joe Locke, Paul Bollenback and Byron Landham.

 Severn developed a love for bass before he could even talk.
 His devotion to music and his desire to master every aspect of the instrument has taken him on an eventful journey.

 He has received five DownBeat awards, two Jazz Education Network awards and a nomination from the Central PA Music Hall of Fame.
 He also has performed coast to coast, appeared at many notable music festivals, performed alongside several of his musical idols, recorded his award-winning original music with prominent jazz artists and has had his music spun on the radio around the world.